 Victoria Sciancalepore is a graduate of Ramapo College of New Jersey, with a double major in Literature and American Studies (’14).
 Before taking the assistant editor position, she interned at the Margaret Sanger Papers at NYU, working on the project’s digital edition, at the Macculloch Hall Historical Museum, working in public relations, docent work, and the archive, and at the Mahwah Museum, as an archival assistant who cataloged and scanned historical records.
-Victoria attended the Association for Documentary Editing’s Institute for Editing Historical Documents held in New Orleans in 2016.
+Victoria attended the Association for Documentary Editing’s Institute for Editing Historical Documents held in New Orleans in 2016 and continues to be involved in the Association’s newsletter.
+She completed her Master of Library and Information Science at Pratt Institute in 2020.

 Contact information: email@example.com, 201-684-7264